How To Stay Safe Online

 Start > Control Panel > System and Security

 You can also check for updates and apply them manually.
-Below, we see a system where 5 updates are available for the Windows operating system itself, plus 5 more for the Office 2010 software suite.
+Above, we see a system where 5 updates are available for the Windows operating system itself, plus 5 more for the Office 2010 software suite.

 Now we can apply the selected updates.

-This will eventually mean moving to a newer operating system, which may require you to buy new hardware.See how insecure IE 6 on Windows XP would be
+Updating will eventually mean moving to a newer operating system, which may require you to buy new hardware.See how insecure IE 6 on Windows XP would be

 This is an annoyance, but it's necessary.
 Older systems simply don't have what we now realize are required security features.
 It's like how cars didn't have seatbelts even as an optional add-on until the late 1940s into the mid 1950s.